alejosilvalau/coding-interview-prep/SystemsExpert/Design A Code-Deployment System/design-a-code-deployment-system.md

 The workers will be running this transaction to dequeue the next job every 5 seconds.

-Lets assume that we have 100 workers dealing with the same queue.
+Let's assume that we have 100 workers dealing with the same queue.
 Then we will have 100 / 5 = 20 reads per second.
 This is easy for an SQL table to handle.

 ## Build System - Lost Jobs
 As this is a large-scale system, there are edge cases.
 In this system, what would happen if:
 - A worker dies in the middle of building the code?
-- Or there is network partition in the system?
+- Or there is a network partition in the system?

 In average, every build will take 15 minutes.
 Therefore there is a high chance of one of these two happening.
 In this case, we want to avoid skipping a job that has been marked as 'running' but has never been finished.